ligulfzhou/ligulfzhou/README.md

 I'm a backend developer, mainly coding in Rust🦀 and Python3🐍, also a little frontend. and currently interested in Bitcoin₿, EthΞ and its L2s.

-I have write some scripts/projects in web3.
+I've created some scripts/projects in web3.

 - [zksync-farmer](https://github.com/ligulfzhou/zksync-farmer) scripts to farm zkSync and LayerZero.
 - [cosmos-farmer](https://github.com/ligulfzhou/cosmos-farmer) batch delegate atom.